 Step 1) Protect the area under your furniture using the canvas drop cloths.
 Sand your piece of furniture.
 I admit that I didn’t sand my table and I am probably going to be a [Nervous Nellie] anytime someone uses it for fear they will scratch the new finish off.
 If I had to do it all over again I would at least lightly sand it.
 A little bit of sanding will help the paint adhere, especially since you won’t be applying a primer.
 After sanding, vacuum and clean your piece of furniture.

 For the dry brushing, whitewashing technique, create a 1:1 mixture of water with white latex paint and stir.
 You can add more water to dilute the paint if you prefer.
 Dip just the tip of your chip brush in the paint water mixture and blot the end on a newspaper several times.

 With a light stroke, go back and forth with the grain of the wood, applying a light coat.
-Because you’re applying a light stroke of diluted paint it will pick up the wood grain and the imperfections in the wood quite nicely, while avoiding a heavy coverage.
+Because you’re applying a light stroke of diluted paint, the wood grain and the imperfections in the wood will pick up the white quite nicely, while avoiding a heavy coverage.

 Apply as many coats until you are happy with the look.
 I achieved my desired look in four coats.

 Related: How to Whitewash Faux Brick